 - Stress management

-I provide naturopathic and bioresonance treatments that have been proven in traditional and modern medicinal use for their ability to relax and de-stress, balance hormonal changes, nourish and tone the uterus and create optimum chances of conception and resilience for the rest of the body.
+I provide naturopathic and bioresonance therapy that have been proven in traditional and modern medicinal use for their ability to relax and de-stress, balance hormonal changes, nourish and tone the uterus and create optimum chances of conception and resilience for the rest of the body.
 This valuable information is also found in my published book, The Holistic IVF Diet Guide to Making Babies.

 I look at various strategies to improve male fertility.
 It is important to ensure the man is not lacking in any vital nutrients that support sperm health and assist detoxification and protection from environmental factors that can reduce sperm viability.
 Men may be asked to take essential supplements that strengthen sperm parameters, overcome issues and decrease the chances of birth defects.
 This valuable information is also found in my published book, The Holistic IVF Diet Guide to Making Babies.